reedmusic/reedmusic.github.io/induction/mt/index.md

 **You will need a copy by September 29th at the latest.**

+## 4. Getting ready guide (optional enrichment)

+To help students get ahead for their new course, the school has published a series of optional activities to bridge the gap between Y11 and Y12.
+Visit the [school website](https://www.swchs.net/page/?title=A%2DLEVEL+Music+Technology&pid=324) to download this 'Getting Ready' document.

-## and finally 4...The world of Music Tech
+## and finally 5...The world of Music Tech

 Our highest-achieving students are avid listeners, readers and engineers.
 Here are more things they enjoy: